cconger/shindaggers/README.md

 If you just want to work on the presentation you can run the webapp in standalone mode see [client/README.md](./client/README.md)

-### Warning

-This code is not the best.
-What I like about it is that I do most things manually.

-Things I want to improve if there is any traction:
+## Stuff in progress

- - Rethink templating pretty completely
+ - [x] Rethink templating pretty completely (move to js front end)
+ - [ ] Fix embedding, titles and metadata returned by server
+ - [ ] Server side pulling
+   - [ ] Animations for pull in webapp
+ - [ ] Live "Latest"
+ - [ ] Admin Pages Moved to JS App
+ - [ ] Allow logged in subscribers to upload knives direct to site pending approval
- - Move admininstration to a javascript webapp
+ - [ ] Allow logged in users to "equip" a knife

- - Live frontpage
- - Be able to pull serverside
-   - Show animations
+###  Exploration Ideas

+ - [ ] Generate lore for knife issuance on pull (chatgpt4?)
+ - [ ] Allow users to trade knives?